 Moreover, the annual profit-sharing contribution goes directly to the 401 (k), this year the absolute dollar amount exceeded 12 months contribution.
 So the bonus money is not going towards our retirement.
 It should go to our next financial responsibility, i.e. our first home fund.

 Our immediate goal is to find avenues for investing, say $10,000 (sorry, not revealing the actual amount).

 We wasted no time when our money arrived last week; it went straight from our no-interest checking account to a 4.3% Discover interest savings account.
 This move was prompted by our desire to make the most of the best bank savings interest rates available.
 As we contemplate our investment options and put our funds to work, the interest we’re earning on our savings will gradually add up.
 In fact, the interest accrued may soon equate to the cost of one or even two delicious pizzas!

 Remember it’s one cent at a time, don’t you?
 Every bit helps.

 Now to state our goal clearly, we have to invest $10,000 for short-term, at most 2-3 years.
 The objective is to earn as much as possible keeping the capital preserved.

 Many of you have similar goals as well.
 You may want to know where should you invest your money in 2012.
 The amount or the duration may differ.
 Here’s how we are going about investing right now.

-1. We will invest in things we know – From Peter Lynch (Fidelity) to Warren Buffet emphasised on this aspect, If I do not know a business model or how the investment is going to earn money, I can not make informed decision.
+1. We will invest in things we know – Peter Lynch (Fidelity) to Warren Buffet emphasized this aspect, If I do not know a business model or how the investment is going to earn money, I can not make an informed decision.
 We would rather prefer a known investment route.

 2. We need to preserve capital – We need this money to pay for our home.
 Any erosion to the fund may further delay our first home purchase.